TimeSeriesPredictor.fit¶

 Number of backtests done on

-for each trained model to estimate the validation performance.
-Ifnum_val_windows > 1
+train_datafor each trained model to estimate the validation performance.
+This parameter is also used to control multi-layer ensembling.If set to

-are long enough for the chosen number of backtests.Increasing this parameter increases the training time roughly by a factor of
+"auto", the value will be determined automatically based on dataset properties (number of time series and median time series length).Increasing this parameter increases the training time roughly by a factor of

 where